-The downside, though, is that hackers can seek out other ways to access your data.
-Encryption only protects whatever is encrypted, such as your internet connection, email or files, but it does nothing to protect you from other online threats.
-For example, you could use a VPN to encrypt your internet connection, but your online accounts could still get hacked.
+No matter how high its level, encryption alone does not prevent hacking.
+If hackers can’t bypass your encryption they will seek out other access points to your enterprise data.
+Encryption only protects whatever is encrypted, such as your internet connection, email, or files, but it does nothing to prevent you from other online threats.
+For example, a VPN might encrypt your internet connection, but your online accounts could still get hacked.

 Email is particularly vulnerable as it can be intercepted and read.
 Most services, including popular ones such as Google, can’t guarantee their email is encrypted from every angle.